 Quick launch summary

-- Rapid Release and Scheduled Release domains: Full rollout (1–3 days for feature visibility) starting on February 17, 2021
+- Rapid and Scheduled Release domains: Gradual rollout (up to 15 days for feature visibility) starting on August 23, 2021